Adding Statistics Recitation Solutions

 1 7 8158 16.8 4.03e-22

-Still not constant variance.
+Still no constant variance.

 Kruskal Wallis test

-(kruskal_chol <- NHANES %>%
+kruskal_chol <- NHANES |>

-drop_na(AgeDecade, TotChol) %>% # remove NAs
+drop_na(AgeDecade, TotChol) |> # remove NAs

-kruskal_test(TotChol ~ AgeDecade))
+kruskal_test(TotChol ~ AgeDecade)

 Ok significant difference exists.
 Where is it?